Texas Fishing Company Raises Funds for Battered Women’s Foundation

 With this dedication, curiosity, and resolve, Rivera Tackle Company continued its evolution from a local jig producer to a full-scale custom lure and tackle operation.

 Today, the company includes swim baits, glide baits, original soft plastics, a customizable fish-finder cover called the Sonar Sock, and even a bio-scent called Fish Stank as part of its impressive and growing inventory.
-Rivera also serves as the Texas representative for Major Craft, a Japanese rod and lure manufacturer that is quickly gaining visibility throughout the U.S.
+Rivera also serves as the Texas representative for Major Craft, a Japanese rod and lure manufacturer that is quickly gaining visibility throughout the United States.

 “The lures, the company, it’s always second,” said Rivera.